frankverhoeven/fv-code-highlighter/readme.txt

 == Changelog ==

-For more details on changes, please visit the [WordPress Trac](http://plugins.trac.wordpress.org/log/fv-code-highlighter/ "FV Code Highlighter on WordPress Trac").
+For more details on changes, please see the commits on [GitHub](https://github.com/frankverhoeven/fv-code-highlighter/commits/master "FV Code Highlighter on GitHub").

 = 2.2 =

+* New: Support for Gutenberg code blocks!
 * Improvement: Added the Doctrine coding standard and cleaned up code according to it.
+* Improvement: Various significant performance improvements.
+* Improvement: More content is cached so less has to be parsed each request.
+* Improvement: Various code improvements.
+* Fix: Newlines were not always correctly displayed without line numbers.
+* Fix: Copy code to clipboard now correcly includes newlines.

 = 2.1.3 =